uqrs/abulia/README.md

 abulia uses `dd` and `netcat` for file transmission, and can handle payloads of arbitrary size (including 200MiB+ wordlists).

-## Todo
-abulia has several issues that need to be fixed:
-- abulia does not yet support other ways of attaining a reverse shell (nmap, lua, irb, etc.)- it currently relies on `python` and `pty`.
-- abulia does not yet support other ways of initiating connections other than netcat; no support for `socat` or gnu/awk+network-based shelling.
-- abulia produces one or two lines of garbage on the screen when achieving a reverse shell; this has yet to be fixed.
-- abulia relies on some ugly hacks and `timing` to keep working; this is ugly and should ideally be fixed.
-- exiting the abulia shell renders your terminal garbage, requiring you to close it.

 ## Payload Overview
 ### understand
 the `understand` payload shows a fancy header displaying information such as disk usage, `uname`, SSH configuration, etc.